A.B., Harvard; J.D., Harvard

 Professor Sloan has served in all three branches of the federal government, including as Special Envoy for Guantanamo Closure, Associate Counsel to the President, Assistant to the Solicitor General, Associate Counsel in the Office of Independent Counsel (Iran-Contra), and Executive Assistant to Congressman Sidney Yates.
 In private practice, he was most recently a partner at Skadden, Arps, Slate, Meagher & Flom, where he litigated cases at all levels of the federal and state courts.
 He also has served as Publisher of Slate Magazine and as General Counsel of the Washington Post Company’s online subsidiary.

 Professor Sloan has received numerous honors, including the Frederick Douglass Human Rights Award from the Southern Center for Human Rights, the Light of Justice Award from the Texas Defender Service, the Catalyst Award for Legal Advocate of the Year from The Arc, and the Appreciation Award from the Texas Coalition to Abolish the Death Penalty.
-He is chair of the board of the Public Welfare Foundation and serves on the boards of the Southern Center for Human Rights and the National Security Archive, as well as the American Constitution Society’s Board of Advisors.
+He serves on the boards of the National Security Archive, the Public Welfare Foundation, and the Southern Center for Human Rights, as well as the American Constitution Society’s Board of Advisors.

 Professor Sloan graduated from Harvard College and Harvard Law School (where he was an editor of the Harvard Law Review and won the Sears Prize), and then clerked for Judge J. Skelly Wright on the U. S. Court of Appeals for the District of Columbia Circuit and Supreme Court Justice John Paul Stevens.
-He is the co-author of The Great Decision, a book about Marbury v.
-Madison, and is currently working on a book about the Supreme Court during World War II.
+He is the co-author of The Great Decision: Jefferson, Adams, Marshall, and the Battle for the Supreme Court.
+His book about the Supreme Court during World War II, The Court at War: FDR, His Justices, and the World They Made, will be published in September 2023.